msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

         - An object with couples (code: value) required by OpenAPI and a DP map required by log.
      - Output:
         - A msg for global.tuyastatus.openapi logging, having as 'value' the result,
-        - A msg for global.tuyastatus.device logging (echo), having the sent DP-values.
+        - A msg for global.tuyastatus.device logging (echo), having the sent DP:values.
         - or an error msg.

 **global.alldevice update**